1 Day Hyderabad to Srisailam Road Trip

 Ethipothala Falls near Nagarjuna Sagar Dam

-Weekend Trips
+Weekend Road Trips From Hyderabad

 All the places I mentioned above are good for a one-day road trip.
 You can extend them for multiple days, but it’s easy and comfortable to do them in a day.
 The places here are perfect for a weekend getaway from Hyderabad.
-Though you can do them in a day, but it’ll be too hectic.
+Though you can do them in a day, it’ll be too hectic.

 Srisailam Dam